learningequality/kolibri/docs/contributing/code_of_conduct.rst

 How the committee will respond to reports
 -----------------------------------------

-When a report is sent to the committee they will immediately reply to the report to confirm receipt.
+When a report is sent to the committee, a member will reply with a receipt to confirm that a process of reading your report has started.

 See the reporting guidelines for details of what reports should contain.
 If a report doesn't contain enough information, the committee will